A to Z information directory

 School routines and safety rules

-- During morning interval, children are to eat their morning tea inside for five minutes before going out to play.
+During morning interval, tamariki are to eat their morning tea inside for five minutes before going out to play.

-- At lunchtime, children eat their lunch from 12:30-12:40 pm inside their classroom.
+At lunchtime, tamariki eat their lunch from 12:40-12:55 pm inside their classroom.
 This is supervised by their teacher.
-Children may then go to play after checking that the area/classroom is clean and tidy with no rubbish.
+Tamariki may then go to play after checking that the area/classroom is clean and tidy with no rubbish.

-- We encourage healthy eating – no lollies or fizzy drink at school.
+We encourage healthy eating - no lollies and water only at school.